unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 * Suppose Alice loaned 1M USD to Bob against 10 BTC.
 Suppose Bob defaults, so that Alice seizes 10 BTC.
 Now suppose Alice wishes to liquidate the loan i.e. sell the BTC for USD.
 If the BTC/USD market in question has shallow liquidity, the exchange rate would dip against Alice: she may sell 1 BTC at a good price, but any larger amount would sell at an increasing loss to her.
 In case of an over-collateralized loan, Alice can make a quick profit even if she sells some of her BTC underpriced.
 Such a sale would lower the BTC/USD exchange rate against BTC, potentially triggering more liquidations.
 * Depth is the dampener of liquidations, defending against chain-reactions and death spirals.

-## Slippage
+## Price impact

 Products sold in stores typically have posted prices, which trivialize economic calculation.
 The naive approach to buying some amount of an asset would be to multiply its market price-per-unit by the amount.

-If the market price is a 1 USD/unit, I naively expect 100 USD to buy me 100 units. *Slippage* is any deviation from this expected outcome.
-Such deviations are determined entirely by trade size, spread, and depth.
-Slippage of this form can be addressed at the application level, e.g. via aggregators and routers which traverse multiple markets.
+If the market price is a 1 USD/unit, I naively expect 100 USD to buy me 100 units. *Price impact* is any deviation from this expected outcome.
+Such deviations are deterministic in the current market state, and determined entirely by trade size, spread, and depth.
+Price impact can be mitigated at the application level, e.g. via aggregators and routers which traverse multiple markets.

+## Slippage

-There is another, subtler type of slippage.
-Even if I have perfect knowledge of the market mechanism (e.g. AMM curve) and its current state, I do not know the market state at the execution of my order.
-Despite my ability to perfectly simulate my trade, I cannot predict the market conditions at execution: reality can differ from my expectations, resulting again in *slippage*.
+Even if I have perfect knowledge of the market mechanism (e.g. AMM curve) and its current state, I do not know the future market state at the execution of my order.
+Despite my ability to perfectly simulate my trade, I cannot predict the market conditions at execution: reality can differ from my expectations, resulting in *slippage*.
 Such slippage can be honest, e.g. competitors pay higher priority fees and overtake me, or manipulative, e.g. sequencers manipulating ordering.

 # Market-makers